CodeHunt101/plotline-ai/README.md

 - Handles all OpenAI API interactions
 - Manages embeddings and chat completions
 - Ensures API key security
+- Rate limiting and error handling

 ### Supabase Worker
 - Manages database operations
 - Performs vector similarity searches
+- Handles data seeding and updates
+- Connection pooling and query optimisation

 ### Benefits
 - Enhanced security through API key protection
 - Improved performance via edge computing
 - Better scalability and reliability
 - Reduced client-side complexity

+## ⚠️ AI Limitations

+Please note that PlotlineAI uses artificial intelligence for movie recommendations, and while it strives for accuracy:
+- Recommendations may not always perfectly match group preferences
+- Movie information and details might occasionally be incomplete or imprecise
+- The system works best with clear, detailed input from all participants
+- Results can vary based on the quality and specificity of user inputs